KospY/BasSDK/Components/ThunderRoad/Items/Item.md

 The `Item` script is the core component for items and weapons in Blade and Sorcery.
 This component is required for the item to work, and is a dependency on a lot of components listed on the weapon.

-When this component is added, a Rigidbody is added to the object, as well as three gameobjects: HolderPoint, ParryPoint and [Preview][Preview].

 {: .warning}
 Do not adjust Rigidbody weight, drag and angular drag, as this is overwritten in the json.

+{: .tip}
+You can press the "Setup Default Components" button to create the default components for an item.
+This includes a HolderPoint, ParryPoint and [Preview][Preview].

 ![Inspector][Inspector]